 N.O.I.S.E. supports increased funding for studies on the health impacts of aviation noise.

 There are currently very few federal studies pertaining to the human impact of the concentration of flights associated with PBN procedures.
 Some communities do not have the ability to mitigate noise below flight paths and their citizens are exposed to continuous concentrated noise.
 Although there may not necessarily be an increase in decibels from the planes, there are unknown potential impacts from the increased number and frequency of flights under a given PBN procedure.

 Although N.O.I.S.E. has supported the implementation of NextGen technologies as a part of their formal legislative platform in the past, we assert that there must be proper investment into research and development on the health and psychological impacts of that type of the resulting noise due to the more concentrated flight paths.
 These studies need to begin as soon as possible in order to protect the health of affected communities and mitigate avoidable damage.

 N.O.I.S.E. supports implementing Sound Insulation Programs Resulting from Part 150 Program studies to the standards used prior to the September, 2012 Public Guidance Letter (PGL-12-09).

 In order to be eligible for insulation, properties must meet a 2-stage eligibility test: the property must be in the 65 contour and the property must meet an interior noise level requirement (45 dB or greater).
-Additionally, Passenger Facility Charges (PFC’s) are no longer considered eligible to be used to mitigate beyond the stated criteria.
+Additionally, use of Passenger Facility Charges (PFC’s) is no longer considered eligible to be used to mitigate beyond the stated criteria.
 The FAA maintains that this is not a new policy and that this PGL serves to clarify their noise policy that has been in place since the mid-1980’s.
 Previously, however, common practice dictated that properties need only be within the 65 DNL to qualify for mitigation.

 5. Air Traffic Control Privatization